sourabh-mourya/BankInfo_API/README.md

 ### Why Django + Django REST Framework Was Chosen

 Django was chosen because it provides a robust, secure, and scalable backend framework with built-in support for ORM, migrations, and admin tooling, which makes managing relational data like banks and branches straightforward.
 Django REST Framework (DRF) was selected to implement RESTful APIs efficiently.
 DRF offers:
       - Clean and structured API development
       - Powerful serializers for converting model data to JSON
       - Generic views that reduce boilerplate code
       - Built-in support for REST best practices

 Using Django with DRF ensures:
   - Maintainable and readable code
   - Proper separation of concerns
-  -Fast development while adhering to industry standards
+  - Fast development while adhering to industry standards

 This stack is well-suited for building production-grade REST APIs and aligns perfectly with the requirements of the assignment.